 The requirement that half of the credits in the major program must be taken at York is superseded by the requirement that 25 nursing credits in the RN- BS Nursing Program must be taken at York.

-* The foreign language requirement will be met through specific hybrid courses that are designed for Health Professions, after placement is determined by the foreign language department.
+Note: The foreign language requirement will be met through specific courses that are designed for the health professions, after placement is determined by the foreign language department.

 Credit by validation examination may be earned by: Excelsior College and the College Level Examination Program (CLEP).
 For information pertaining to these examinations contact: